 Private health insurance is arguably both the biggest and the most vexing opportunity in China today.
 The need is clear.
 Increasingly wealthy Chinese consumers are growing increasingly frustrated with the public healthcare system.
 And still nascent private hospitals are struggling to find larger and more stable revenue flows.

-But while local and foreign insurers are lined up to fill this growing supply-demand gap, the insurance opportunity remains tantalizingly out of reach.
+But while local and foreign insurers are lined up to fill this growing supply-demand gap, the private insurance opportunity remains tantalizingly out of reach.
 Most efforts in private health insurance have, thus far, been stymied by regulatory constraints; by too few private secondary care hospitals; by poor consumer awareness of health insurance; and by inaccessible, limited and non-standardized medical data for underwriting and pricing.

 China’s growing healthcare supply-demand gap